Generic Name: acarbose (AY-kar-bose)

 - Acarbose does not usually cause low blood sugar.
 Low blood sugar may be more likely to occur if you skip a meal, exercise heavily, or drink alcohol.
 It may also be more likely if you take acarbose along with certain medicines for diabetes (eg, sulfonylureas, insulin).
 Tell your doctor right away if you experience symptoms of low blood sugar (eg, fast heartbeat, headache, chills, sweating, tremors, increased hunger, vision changes, nervousness, weakness, dizziness, drowsiness, fainting).
 It is a good idea to carry a reliable source of glucose (eg, tablets or gel) to treat low blood sugar.
 This will raise your blood sugar level quickly.
 Because acarbose prevents the breakdown of table (cane) sugar, be sure to use glucose (dextrose), not sugar or fruits, to treat symptoms of low blood sugar.
 Contact your health care provider if you have any questions.

-- Lab tests, including blood glucose, glycosylated hemoglobin levels, and liver function, may be performed while you use acarbose.
+- Lab tests may be performed while you use acarbose.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking acarbose while you are pregnant.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking acarbose.